GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 description: Step-by-step instructions on how to create a Chrome Extension.
 ---

-{# Note: "components" is probalby not the best word to use here any more as "web components" are a cross-browser tech for creating reusable custom elements or "?componenets". #}
+{# Note: "components" is probably not the best word to use here any more as "web components" are a cross-browser tech for creating reusable custom elements or "?components". #}

 Extensions are made of different, but cohesive, components.
 Components can include [background scripts][1], [content scripts][2], an [options page][3], [UI elements][4] and various logic files.